ananthsethuraman/tsne/README.md

 In machine learning, it is common practice to restate a problem statement such that concepts of probability theory can play a role.
+In particular, letting probability play a role will allow us to transform a problem into an optimization problem with cross-entropy as an objective function.

 We will make the same move now.
 That is to say, we will restate the problem statement using phrases like "experiment", "outcome", "event" and "probability mass function".